kpanic/pollicino/README.md

 **Description**

-The aim of this project is to be able to use multiple geocoding backends (OpenStreetMap, Google maps and so on) and execute search in a storage (elasticsearch, redis, etc)
+The aim of this project is to be able to execute search in a populated storage (Elasticsearch, redis, etc) and to use multiple geocoding backends (OpenStreetMap, Google maps and so on) as a fallback if the address is not present.

-There might be different storage backends support in the future other than the aforementioned.
+The current (and only) storage used is Elasticsearch, there might be different storage support in the future.
+For instance, redis.

 ## Do-not-use (yet ;)) (really)